llefranc/42_lem-ipc/README.md

 When launching the first instance of `lemipc`, this one will init the shared ressources and init a starting time.

-A timer will then be displayed, and oher `lemipc` instances can joined the game during this time.
+A timer will then be displayed, and oher `lemipc` instances **can joined the game during this time**.

-The game is launched when the timer reaches 0.
+- ➡️ The game is launched when the timer reaches 0.
-At this point, no other instances will be able to join the game.
+- ➡️ At this point, no other instances will be able to join the game.

 > The waiting time is defined with the macroconstant `SEC_START_TIME` in `game_utils.h`.
 You can change this value to increase or decrease the lobby waiting time.